learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 ### The Single Responsibility Principle and Separation of Concerns

 The single responsibility principle is the idea that classes in object oriented programming should have one job, one responsibility, and their services (i.e., methods) should be narrowly aligned with that responsibility.
-This principles goes hand in hand with the separation of concerns––the idea that the various responsibilities, or concerns, of a computer program should be separated out into discreet sections.
+This principle goes hand in hand with the separation of concerns––the idea that the various responsibilities, or concerns, of a computer program should be separated out into discreet sections.

 Let's take the example of an online shopping web application.
 Such an application has a number of jobs to handle: we need to have users that sign in and purchase items, we have the items themselves that we are selling, we likely have a shopping cart as well.
 We could develop an application that that takes care of all of these jobs in the following manner: